 First, you must remember not to apply liquids directly to your device.
 Make sure to disconnect or turn off the device before dusting a computer.

-Then, use a microfibre cloth moistened with water to wipe your PC or laptop screen.
+Then, use a microfiber cloth moistened with water to wipe your PC or laptop screen.
 According to Reader’s Digest, you should do this at least once every other week to prevent germs.

-A can of compressed air can help blow dust and debris in hard-to-reach areas.
+A can of compressed air can be helpful in blowing dust and debris in hard-to-reach areas.
 You can buy compressed air from computer stores or online.

 The cleaning process varies depending on the type of keyboard you have: